IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 ![image-howto-cosmos-04](Images/HOWTO-COSMOS-04.png)

 **A:** This is only shown if a public certificate is not used.
 It is the third fingerprint of the root web certificate for your UMS 12.
-Details can be found in [Deploying a Certificate Chain with a Public Root CA](https://kb.igel.com/endpointmgmt-12.04/en/using-your-own-certificates-for-communication-over-the-web-port-default-8443-122457193.html).
+Details can be found in [IGEL KB: Deploying a Certificate Chain with a Public Root CA](https://kb.igel.com/endpointmgmt-12.04/en/using-your-own-certificates-for-communication-over-the-web-port-default-8443-122457193.html).

 ![image-howto-cosmos-05](Images/HOWTO-COSMOS-05.png)